-HMRC had a stated objective to change the existing regime and roll out a new combined penalty regime which is ‘simple, fair and effective to protect public finances by incentivising compliance and to strengthen confidence in the tax system’ They explained explain that the new approach would penalise the small minority who, it claimed, did not take their tax compliance seriously.
-Those individuals and businesses who persistently missed filing and payment deadlines face more rigorous penalties compared with those who make the occasional accidental error.
+HMRC has a stated objective to change the existing regime and roll out a combined penalty regime which is ‘simple, fair and effective to protect public finances by incentivising compliance and to strengthen confidence in the tax system’ They explained that a combined approach would be consistent and penalise the small minority who, it claimed, did not take their tax compliance seriously.
+Those individuals and businesses who persistently missed filing and payment deadlines will face more rigorous penalties compared with those who make the occasional accidental error.

-HMRC applied the new penalty rules for VAT from periods beginning 1st January 2023 and for income tax from a later date.
-Therefore, in this article we look at the changes from a VAT perspective.
-How have HMRCs changed the VAT penalties?
-HMRC have introduced the following measures:
+HMRC applied updated penalty rules for VAT from periods beginning 1st January 2023 and for income tax from a later date.
+Therefore, in this article we look at the current position from a VAT perspective.

 Late submission of tax returns